burnash/gspread/docs/community.rst

 Using gspread with pandas
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can find the bellow libraries to use gsrpead with pandas:
+You can find the below libraries to use gsrpead with pandas:

  * `gspread-pandas <https://github.com/aiguofer/gspread-pandas>`_
  * `gspread-dataframe <https://github.com/robin900/gspread-dataframe>`_